Octopus Flux: is it worth it?

 Is Octopus Flux worth it?

-Octopus Flux is definitely worth it – though Intelligent Octopus Flux can earn you more money for your exported electricity.
+It's worth switching to Octopus Flux for some households – though Intelligent Octopus Flux and other tariffs can earn you more money for your exported electricity.

-You should sign up to Octopus Flux if your chosen battery isn’t compatible with Intelligent Octopus Flux, but otherwise, there’s only one choice.
+You may want to sign up to Octopus Flux if your chosen battery isn’t compatible with Intelligent Octopus Flux.

 Intelligent Octopus Flux is one of the best export tariffs on the market at the moment, both because of its high export rates and sensible import rates, and because it uses smart battery controls to generate more profits for you, without you having to lift a finger.